dev-aritra/clean-code-developer-checklist/README.md

   - There are things that you might never do in a production environment that are perfectly fine in a test environment.
 Usually they involve issues of memory or CPU efficiency.

 - [x] **One assert per test (flexible)**
-  - Ideally there should be one assert per test
+  - Ideally there should be one assert per test.
   - But it's okay if we have more, at the end of the day the number of asserts in a test ought to be minimized.
+  - The goal is to have one logical assert per test or to test a single behavior in a unit test.

 - [x] **Single Concept per Test**
   - Do not operate on different data and then try to assert them in a single test.